THE

 Characterized by further miniaturization of circuits

-Increased multiprogramming (the concurrent execution of two or more programs by the computer)
+Increased multiprogramming (the concurrent execution of two or more programs

 Virtual memory (secondary storage devices – disks and tapes)